bradfrost/atomic-design/chapter-4.md

 Once the gaps in the interface inventory have been filled, the working group can have some important conversations about next steps for the design system project.
 Some key questions for this group to cover include:

 - Which patterns should stay, which should go, and which can be merged together?
-- What pattern names should we settled on?
+- What pattern names should we settle on?
 - What are the next steps to translate the interface inventory into a living pattern library?

 ### Benefits of an interface inventory